put yourself ahead of the pack

 an experience that will last a lifetime

 Our placement programme offers students an unrivalled experience working with experts on a wide range of species and making a real difference to conservation in West Africa.
-We stay in local “compounds” in the friendly, lively coastal village of Sanyang, renowned for its abundance of wildlife, and close to our own nature reserve.
+We stay in local family compounds through the Gunjur Development Association (read more below) in the friendly, lively coastal village of Gunjur, renowned for its abundance of wildlife, and close to our own nature reserve.
 A great base for exploring The Gambia!

 Our placements will provide you with the practical know-how and ability to carry out a wide range of techniques applicable to a career in conservation as well as life experiences in self-confidence, public speaking, problem-solving and leadership.
 The level of responsibility given to you throughout our research projects will be based on your current skills, experience and knowledge to ensure you get as much out of your placement as possible.

-It will also give you the invaluable opportunity to take part in ground-breaking research with previous trips increasing the known population of an Endangered primate by 24%, contributing to numerous significant scientific papers and rediscovering several species thought to be extinct in The Gambia and even one thought to be extinct globally!
+It will also give you the invaluable opportunity to take part in ground-breaking research, for example increasing the known population of an Endangered (EN) primate by 24%!
+Data collected has also contributed to numerous significant scientific papers and rediscovering several species thought to be extinct in The Gambia and even one thought to be extinct globally!

 As well as all of this, you will be encouraged to spend your free time immersing yourself in the local Gambian culture.
 You will have the option to visit local schools, arts and crafts markets, take up dance lessons, experience local Gambian food and drinks and visit the white sandy beaches.
 There's nothing better than watching the sunset with a bonfire after a busy day of research!

-For further information or specific queries regarding our 2021 and 2022 placement opportunities, please email us at firstname.lastname@example.org and one of our friendly team will get back to you.
+For further information or specific queries regarding our 2022 placement opportunities, please email us at email@example.com and one of our friendly team will get back to you.

 Vital conservation research